spiral/docs/templater/expert.md

 </div>
 ```

-Now we can use such input tag exact same way as normal inputs, except we don't need to write all wrappers:
+Now we can use this input tag exactly the same way as normal inputs, except we don't need to write all the wrappers:

 ```html
 <extends:layouts.desktop title="Demo View"/>